italia/spid-cie-oidc-docs/docs/en/seccons_bcps.rst

 Every Leaf MUST publish its superiors inside the list contained in the claim **authority_hints**.
 A Leaf in the Federation MAY have superiors belonging to different Federations.
 The analysis of the available superiors introduces an horizontal navigation model.
 As an example, an OP tries to find the shortest path to the Trust Anchor through all the URLs contained in the array **authority_hints**, before doing a further vertical move upwards, to one of the Intermediaries that are present in this array.

-The threshold **max_path_lenght** is applied to the vertical navigation and, after exceeding this threshold without finding a TA, the procedure of Metadata Discovery MUST be stopped.
+The threshold **max_path_lenght** is applied to the vertical navigation and, after exceeding this threshold without finding a TA, the procedure of Federation Entity Discovery MUST be stopped.
 Consider the example of an RP that's a subordinate of an SA that's in turn a subordinate of another SA, while the **max_path_lenght** claim is equal to 1 and, after exceeding this threshold without finding the Trust Anchor, the procedure MUST be stopped.

 At the same time, the specifications of OIDC Federation 1.0 don't define a limit of the number of **authority_hints**, and this is because no TA can limit the number of Federations in which a member can take part.
 For this reason, it is useful that implementers adopt a maximum limit to the number of elements allowed inside the array authority_hints.
 The reason is avoiding that an exaggerated number of URLs contained in the list **authority_hints**, due to a bad configuration of a Leaf, produce an excessive resource consumption.